sttp/Specification/Sections/Commands.md

 | 0x06 | [DataPointPacket](#data-point-packet-command) | Publisher | No | Payload contains data points. |
 | 0xFF | [NoOp](#noop-command) | Both | Yes | Periodic message to allow validation of connectivity. |

+> :tomato: SEC: _I don't think commands should be so rigidly defined, this prohibits a user from extending the protocol
+> for their specific purpose.
+These should be GUIDs, or variable length strings.
+When the protocol enters the negotiate stage,
+> it should negotiate every command that is supported and assign a runtime ID associated with that command.
+I would prefer variable
+> length strings and require users to prefix their custom defined commands with something.
+Ex: STTP.NegotiateSession, USER.Special_Command_

 #### Negotiate Session Command

 After a successful connection has been established, the publisher and subscriber will participate in an initial set of negotiations that will determine the STTP protocol version and operational modes of the session.
 The negotiation happens with the `NegotiateSession` command code which will be the first command sent after a successful publisher/subscriber connection.
 The command is sent before any other commands or responses are exchanged so that the "ground-rules" for the communications session can be established.
 Once the sessions negotiations for the protocol version and operational modes have been established they will not change for the lifetime of the session.